mnokka/JiraPandasExcelTool/README.md

 # JiraPandasExcelTool
-Create Jira issues from Excel , using Pandas, with possibility to add links to existing issues
+Create Jira issues from Excel , using ~~Pandas~~ (openpyxl), with possibility to add links to existing issues in another project

 Source Jira --> Target Jira issue copying:

-* Excel defines custom fields for to be created Jira issue, including linked issues info
+* Excel defines custom fields for to be created Jira issue, including linked issues info (Jira Imp/Exp plugin used to produce exported excel)

-* Tool can add linked issues Summary (as reference for later usage) for excel based on links in source Jira
+* Tool can check if existing project has excels linked issue info (issue summary) and do the linking (hardcoded link names)

-* When executed in create mode, issues are created for target Jira.
-Any found existing issues (target Jira) based on added ( source Jira) summary field are being linked using given link type (of course these to be linked issues must have been copied earlier to target Jira)
+* Thus copy first target project issues, then "linking project" issues using -l option